Wildlife of Afghanistan: Extinct wildlife

 The Asiatic cheetah is considered to be extirpated in Afghanistan since the 1950s.
 Two cheetah skins were seen in markets in the country, one in 1971, and then in 2006.
 The latter was reportedly from Samangan Province.

-The Caspian tiger used to occur along the upper reaches of Hari-Rud near Herat to the jungles in the lower reaches of the river until the early 1970s.
+The Caspian tiger used to occur along the upper reaches of Hari River near Herat to the jungles in the lower reaches of the river until the early 1970s.

 Uncertain is the historical presence of the Asiatic lion in the country, as locality records are not known.
 It is thought to have been present in southwestern and southern Afghanistan.
-In March 2017, the Afghan Border Police (ABP) seized six white lions at the Wesh–Chaman border crossing in Spin Boldak before being smuggled into neighboring Pakistan.
-The origin of the lions was unclear at first, but the ABP said that they were from Africa.
-In April 2017, four of the lions were taken to Kabul Zoo.
-The other two were still somewhere in Kandahar Province.
+In March 2017, the Afghan Border Police seized six white lions at the Wesh–Chaman border crossing in Spin Boldak.
+The origin of the lions was unclear at first but later it was confirmed that they were from Africa.
+Four of the lions were later taken to Kabul Zoo while the other two were still somewhere in Kandahar Province.